carpentries/instructor-training/episodes/02-novice.md

 > ## Handling Outcomes
 >
-> As the instructor, what should you do if most of the class votes: 1) For one
+> What should the instructor do when, the class votes for:
-> of the wrong answers?
-2) For the right answer?
-3) For an even
+> 1. mostly the wrong answers?
+> 2. mostly the right answer?
-> spread between options?
+> 3. an even spread between options?
 {: .discussion}

 If the majority of the class votes for a single wrong answer, you should go back